amonfire/libreCMC/docs/Flavors.md

 # Three Flavors of libreCMC : What are they for?

-The libreCMC project ships different flavored images to achieve a desired result and allows for the continued support of hardware with limited resources.
+The libreCMC project ships different flavored images to achieve a desired result and for the continued support of hardware with limited resources.
 These different flavors
 include:

 ## Main